Higher-derivative Heterotic Kerr-Sen Black Holes: Introduction and summary

 Fortunately, it is expected that the $O(d+p,d)$ symmetry persists to all orders in the $\alpha'$ expansion~\mbox{\cite{Sen:1991zi,Hohm:2014sxa}}, and the very presence of this symmetry is quite constraining for higher-derivative couplings~\mbox{\cite{Godazgar:2013bja,Marques:2015vua,Hohm:2015doa,Garousi:2019wgz,Garousi:2019mca,Garousi:2020gio,Codina:2020kvj,David:2021jqn,David:2022jcl,Ozkan:2024euj}}.
-One approach to the construction of such $O(d+p,d)$ invariant actions is double field theory~\mbox{\cite{Siegel:1993th,Hull:2009mi,Hohm:2010jy,Hohm:2010pp,Hohm:2011ex}}, and, in particular, the four-derivative extensions thereof~\mbox{\cite{Marques:2015vua,Hohm:2013jaa,Bedoya:2014pma,Hohm:2014xsa,Coimbra:2014qaa,Lee:2015kba,Baron:2017dvb,Lescano:2021guc}}.
+One approach to the construction of such $O(d+p,d)$ invariant actions is double field theory~\mbox{\cite{Siegel:1993th,Hull:2009mi,Hohm:2010jy,Hohm:2010pp,Hohm:2011ex}}, and, in particular, the four-derivative extensions thereof~\mbox{\cite{Marques:2015vua,Hohm:2013jaa,Bedoya:2014pma,Hohm:2014xsa,Coimbra:2014qaa,Lee:2015kba,Baron:2017dvb,Lescano:2021guc}}.\footnote{Note that such DFT formulations break down at higher orders in $\alpha'$, namely at $\mathcal O(\alpha'^3)$~\cite{Hronek:2020xxi,Hsia:2024kpi}.} Indeed, some $\alpha'$ corrected dolutions have been obtained directly within the DFT framework~\cite{Lunin:2024vsx}.
 One reason why the Kerr-Sen procedure works so beautifully at the two-derivative level is that upon dimensional reduction, the action is automatically $O(d+p,d)$ invariant.
 However, this is no longer true at the four-derivative level.
 Instead, one must perform field redefinitions to bring the reduced theory into an $O(d+p,d)$ symmetric form.
 There has been much recent progress on explicitly obtaining $O(d,d)$ invariant actions and the field redefinitions required to reach them from the dimensional reduction of bosonic and heterotic string effective actions~\cite{Eloy:2020dko,Elgood:2020xwu,Ortin:2020xdm,Jayaprakash:2024xlr}.